fyrz/simple-solr-explain/README.md

 - The state of this project can be considered as prototype.

 ## Usage
-Simple-solr-explain can be configured as custom query response writer (see: https://github.com/fyrz/simple-solr-explain/blob/master/src/test/resources/solr/collection1/conf/solrconfig.xml#L588).
+Simple-solr-explain can be configured as custom QueryResponseWriter (see: https://github.com/fyrz/simple-solr-explain/blob/master/src/test/resources/solr/collection1/conf/solrconfig.xml#L588).
 Alternatively the API can be called from Java.

 ## Sample
 The following output describes a JSON response of simple-solr-explain.
 The JSON response includes all fields searched in and every document match including field hits.